 Otherwise the inspector was satisfied with medication management practices.
 All medications were administered by a social care worker or nurse.
 Detailed descriptions and a photograph of each medication were available to assist staff.
 Each resident's medication was supplied in a blister pack and these were stored in a locked press.
 No resident was self medicating at the time of inspection.
 The staff spoken with were very clear of their role and responsibility as regards medication management and confirmed that they had undertaken training including practical competency assessments.
-There was a comprehensive policy in place to guide practice and there was evidence of regular reviews by the medical team.
+There was evidence of regular reviews by the medical team.